ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 {::boilerplate bcp14}

+This document uses the terms Origin, Client, Issuer, and Token as defined in
-The following terms are used throughout this document.
+{{Section 2 of ARCHITECTURE}}.
+Moreover, the following additional terms are used throughout this document.

-- Client: An entity that runs the Issuance protocol with an Issuer to produce Tokens that can be later used for redemption (see
-  {{Section 2.2 of !AUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}).
-- Issuer: A service that provides Tokens to Clients.
 - Issuer Public Key: The public key (from a private-public key pair) used by the Issuer for issuing and verifying Tokens.
 - Issuer Private Key: The private key (from a private-public key pair) used by the Issuer for issuing and verifying Tokens.

-This document additionally uses the terms "Origin" and "Token" as defined in
-{{ARCHITECTURE}}.

 Unless otherwise specified, this document encodes protocol messages in TLS notation from {{Section 3 of !TLS13=RFC8446}}.
 Moreover, all constants are in